-When Khmer Times started we felt the English-language news in Cambodia needed a fresh perspective in the way events are reported in this country.
+When Khmer Times started we felt English-language news in Cambodia needed a fresh perspective in the way events are reported in this country.

 Writers with opinions to express are also welcome and are published daily on our Opinion and Analysis pages.
 We do not take sides on any issues and will publish the opinions of people on all sides of politics, business, social issues or hard news.
-We dare claim our hard hitting insightful editorials and opinions are keenly followed by the government, law makers, diplomats and business people alike.
+We dare claim our hard-hitting insightful editorials and opinions are keenly followed by the government, lawmakers, diplomats and business people alike.

-Our daily feature, or lifestyle, pages give the latest news on wining and dining and what entertainment or shows are on.
+Our daily feature, or lifestyle pages, give the latest news on wining and dining and what entertainment or shows are on.

 We have a highly experienced team of journalists and photographers who have spent many years covering events in Cambodia, the region and the world.

-We are a an independent newspaper using the best and most experienced local journalists and photographers with the aim of bringing our readers the best, and sometimes worst, news, business, opinions, features and sport.
+We are an independent newspaper using the best and most experienced local journalists and photographers with the aim of bringing our readers the best, and sometimes worst, news, business, opinions, features and sport.